HiMarioLopez/create-mlpz-lambda/README.md

 I was tired of repeating the same setup steps for every new Lambda project and wanted to codify my preferred patterns into something reusable.
 This tool embodies what I believe to be the ideal starting point for modern serverless Node.js applications on AWS.

+## Contributing

+This project uses [Conventional Commits](https://www.conventionalcommits.org/) for automated versioning and release notes generation.
+A pre-commit hook is set up to enforce this format.

+See [COMMIT_CONVENTION.md](./COMMIT_CONVENTION.md) for a quick reference guide to the commit format.

+For more details on the release process, see [RELEASING.md](./RELEASING.md).

 ## License

 ```md